Kanu-Calista/Kanu-Calista/README.md

 # Hey there, I'm Calista
-**Aspiring Data Scientist | Health Data Enthusiast**
+**Data Scientist | Health Data Analyst | Business Analyst**

 ---

 Welcome to my GitHub!
 I’m a curious and passionate learner with a background in healthcare and a growing love for data science.
 I enjoy exploring complex problems, building models, and uncovering insights that drive innovation — especially in health-focused domains.

 ## A Bit About Me
-🎓 Pharmacology Undergraduate
 📊 Data Science Fellow at ALT School Africa
 🧬 HackBio Intern — exploring the world of bioinformatics
-🔍 Passionate about health data, research, and impact-driven analytics
+🔍 Passionate about health data, business, research, and impact-driven analytics

 ---